Jacked-Up/junglesequencer.com/docs/extras/jungle-exception.md

 As you can see, the inputted game object is crucial to the nodes output.
 If the input is wrong, then the output would be wrong too.
-Of course, we could instead output a default value such as an empty string, but that would be a bad practice because it would be hiding the error. **Remember that Jungle Trees are sequences, not programs.**
+Of course, we could instead output a default value such as an empty string, but that would be a bad practice because it would be hiding the error. **Remember that Jungle Trees are sequences, not code.**